amm-ethan/CodingTest/README.md

 # Readme
-This is repo of Coding Test (API) for 2P2C Company.
+This is repo of Coding Test (API).

 # Built With
 - .Net Core 6